 1. Process inputs

-Process inputs can be considered as raw materials, as well water, electricity, fuel, energy, all of which contribute to turning the raw material into a finished product.
+Process inputs can be considered as raw materials, as well as water, electricity, fuel, and energy, all of which contribute to turning the raw material into a finished product.

 You have probably heard the saying “garbage in, garbage out”.
 That’s really easy to understand.
-And yet, I am sure more than 50% of Chinese manufacturers have no formal mechanism in place to control production inputs.
+And yet, from my own observations, more than 50% of Chinese manufacturers have no formal mechanism in place to control production inputs.

-Let’s take an example.
-They buy paint.
+Let’s take an example: They buy paint.
 Do they know how to check if every batch they get respects the desired sheer vs. viscosity curve?
 I have never seen a Chinese company do this well — except, of course, in some car plants.
+All others trust their paint supplier blindly.

 2. Controlled variables